KevinYyyyyy/PyVulAudit/README.md

 ### 6. Package Installation and Analysis

-Install and analyze packages for specific CVE:
+Install and analyze packages for a specific CVE:
 ```bash
 python src/install_pkg.py --cve CVE-2020-13757
 ```